 Olive Leaf Extract

 Ozonized oils such as olive oil and sunflower oil are filled with ozone gas.
-It is found in sunflowers and again, has a number of properties which helps to minimize and reduce infection.
+It is found in sunflowers and again, has a number of properties that help to minimize and reduce infection.

 There is no scientific evidence that vinegar helps but it is completely safe to try.
-Same goes for iodine.
+The same goes for iodine.